eralpship/web-dev-workshop/docs/consuming-graphql-apis.md

  `;
 ```

-Then go to `localhost:8000/hype` and click the menu button or the button at homepage to go to `/hype` page.
+Then go back to `localhost:8000/hype` and click the menu button or the button at homepage to go to `/hype` page.

-You should see that the error was handled by the `ErrorBoundary`.
+You should see that an error was handled by the `ErrorBoundary`.

 ![hype page error](assets/hype-page-query-error.png)

-ServiceAreas don't have pizza :(
+ServiceAreas doesn't have pizza :(

-If you check your browser network console and find the `400` error code `localhost:4000` request.
-You can see the error that is sent from our server.
-This has more info about why our request was rejected.
+When you check your browsers network console and locate the `400` error code at the `localhost:4000` request, you can see the error in more detail from the request that was rejected.

 ![query error network](assets/query-error-network.png)